nikgraf/secsync/README.md

 - A collaborator is added to the document.
 When creating a new snapshot the new collaborator only sees the current state from now on.
 This only works if the CRDT implementation supports tombstones e.g. [Yjs Algorithm](https://github.com/yjs/yjs#yjs-crdt-algorithm).
 - The symmetric encryption is being rotated.
 Then the relay service can remove the previous snapshot and all related updates.

-## Open Questions

-- Can the Poly1305 MAC be omitted since every message is anyway signed with the private key?

 ## Possible Improvements in the Future

 - Add optional read notifications.
 From a UX perspective there can be value in being aware who has received which updates.
 From the perspective of the thread model it can be a tool to identify if the central relay service is excluding a collaborator.